RC_RC_LP_200.1 Intro to Compliance in Loan Origination

 It is important to understand lending and regulatory compliance laws, why they were established, and their impact on the mortgage industry.
 The mortgage industry is heavily regulated and compliance requirements affect how day-to-day business operations must be conducted.
 It is essential that all mortgage professionals understand the current landscape of regulatory compliance and how it affects the work they do.

-Introduction to Compliance in Loan Origination Web Module begins with a history of regulatory compliance laws that regulate mortgage lending.
-The module then provides an overview of the following:
+Introduction to Compliance in Loan Origination course begins with a history of regulatory compliance laws that regulate mortgage lending.
+The course then provides an overview of the following:

 - Licensing laws that work to enhance consumer protection and reduce fraud by requiring states to establish minimum standards for companies and individuals in the mortgage lending business